 Oscar Keyes (Director)

 Oscar is the Multimedia Teaching & Learning Librarian at Virginia Commonwealth University, where he serves the community as a media education resource.
-As an educator, he has taught predominantly at the university level, covering courses in media production, art education, and educational technology while also leading a number of summer and afterschool media education programs, aimed at youth of all ages.
+As an educator, he has taught predominantly at the university level, covering courses in media production, art education, and educational technology while also leading a number of summer and after-school media education programs, aimed at youth of all ages.
 For the last three years, he led a series of workshops at the Richmond Juvenile Detention Center, in which students created animated narrative shorts and music videos.
 He is currently working on a Ph.D. in Art Education, focused on the ethical considerations of digital image making in new (and old) media arts education.
-In both his making and teaching, much of his work centers around the camera and understanding its role in the arts, sciences, and all those weird spaces in-between.
-Oscar started with us nine years ago and has served as both a counselor and instructor, where he has been crucial in developing the camp’s curriculum.
+In both his film-making and teaching, much of his work centers around the camera and understanding its role in the arts, sciences, and all those weird spaces in-between.
+Oscar started with us ten years ago and has served as both a counselor and instructor, where he has been crucial in developing the camp’s curriculum.

 Camp Flix Advisory Board